The problem

 Resumo — monthly financial summary

-The Histórico (history) page lets managers and committee members track financial patterns across months.
+The Histórico (history) page lets users track financial patterns across months.
 Four time-series charts cover income vs. expenses, income by category, expenses by category, and the closing balance by accounting group.

 Histórico — trends over time